mileweb/docs-content-cdn/docs/recipes/api-acceleration.md

   origin_fast_route on; #enable the Fast Route to origin }
 ```
-* You also need to make sure the correct certificate is attached to this property.
+* Make sure the correct certificate is attached to this property.
+You can configure the
+TLS min/max versions and cipher suites based on your security requirements:
 <p align=center><img src="/docs/resources/images/recipes/api/attach-certificate.png" alt="attach certificate" width="600"></p>
-* You can test the above property [in staging](/docs/portal/edge-configurations/testing-property#testing-property-in-staging)
+* Optionally test the above property [in staging](/docs/portal/edge-configurations/testing-property#testing-property-in-staging)
 and then deploy to production.
 * If you still don't have one, create an "edge hostname" based on your intended delivery
 destination and performance/cost requirement.
 Then, update the DNS record of `api.company.com`
 to CNAME to this edge hostname.

+Any request to `api.company.com` is now accelerated by CDN360 platform and the end users
+will experience a faster and more stable service!